nougaro/nougaro.github.io/docs/0.22/Language/06values.md

         `DefaultValue` is new in 0.22.0-beta.

 !!! info "Changed in 0.22.0-beta"
-    Before 0.22.0-beta, a distinction was made between `func` (user-defined function or function in a module written in Nougaro) and `built-in func` (built-in function or function in a module written in Python)
+    Before 0.22.0-beta, a distinction was made between `func` (user-defined function or function in a module written in Nougaro) and `built-in func` (built-in function or function in a module written in Python).

 ## Numbers
 Numbers represents real-life numbers.
 The two types of numbers are `int` and `float`.